jupyter/notebook/CONTRIBUTING.md

 ### Local changes in Notebook dependencies

-The development installation described above fetches JavaScript dependencies from [npmjs](https://www.npmjs.com/), according to the versions in the _package.json_ file.
+The developmental installations described above fetches JavaScript dependencies from [npmjs](https://www.npmjs.com/), according to the versions in the _package.json_ file.
 However, it is sometimes useful to be able to test changes in Notebook, with dependencies (e.g. `@jupyterlab` packages) that have not yet been published.